 The SLFPA–E case generated intense interest not only within the state, but all across the country.
 TV, radio, and newspaper outlets produced hundreds of articles on the case.
 Three former Louisiana governors came out in favor of it, and virtually every newspaper in the state published at least one editorial condemning the legislature’s attempts to kill the case.
 The New York Times Magazine called the SLFPA–E case “the most ambitious environmental lawsuit ever.”

 On the day the SLFPA–E lawsuit was filed, then-Louisiana Governor Bobby Jindal publicly vowed to kill it.

 Nearly all of these industry-supported bills failed, but on the final day of the 2014 legislative session, the last one of them, SB469, passed.
 According to its original sponsor, Senator Bret Allain, the purpose of SB469 was simply “to kill the lawsuit.”
-A federal district court then dismissed the case, bringing the SLFPA–E’s legal efforts to an end—but not before a number of parish councils and private landowners filed their own land loss suits against oil and gas companies.
+A federal district court then dismissed the case, bringing the SLFPA–E’s legal efforts to an end—but not before a number of private citizens filed their own land loss suits against oil and gas companies.